NestedFP: High-Performance, Memory-Efficient Dual-Precision Floating Point Support for LLMs: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have emerged as foundational components in modern AI systems, enabling a wide range of applications such as virtual assistants, text and code generation, and multi-modal tasks that integrate textual and visual information.
+Large Language Models (LLMs) have emerged as foundational components in modern AI systems, enabling a wide range of applications such as virtual assistants, text and code generation, and multi-modal tasks that integrate textual and visual information~\cite{gpt4_technical_report, gpt3_technical_report, llama3_technical_report}.
 Their broad applicability and strong performance have driven widespread adoption, leading to substantial user demand.
-For example, OpenAI reportedly generates over a billion words per day—equivalent to more than one million words per second~\cite{marlin}—with production query rates frequently surpassing 200 requests per second~\cite{scale_llm}.
-This widespread deployment in latency-sensitive, user-facing services has intensified the need for inference infrastructures that are not only scalable and efficient, but also capable of satisfying stringent latency and throughput constraints.

-The latency of LLM inference is commonly evaluated using two standard metrics: Time To First Token (TTFT), which measures the prefill latency, and Time Per Output Token (TPOT), which captures the average latency for generating each output token.
-For interactive applications, industry-standard service-level objectives (SLOs) typically require TTFT to be under 200 ms and TPOT to remain below 33.3 ms in order to ensure a responsive user experience~\cite{baseten_slo}.
-To meet these stringent latency targets under growing demand, several optimization techniques have been proposed.
-ORCA~\cite{orca} introduces efficient batching mechanisms that consolidate linear layer execution across both the prefill and decode phases.
-PagedAttention~\cite{paged_attention} addresses memory inefficiencies arising from unpredictable output sequence lengths by reducing over-allocation, thereby increasing the number of concurrently served requests.
-More recently, Sarathi-Serve~\cite{sarathi_serve} proposes chunked execution of the prefill phase and constructs hybrid batches combining prefill and decode requests to further improve scheduling efficiency.

-Recent studies have shown that the FP8 format can achieve accuracy comparable to FP16 across a variety of large language model tasks~\cite{fp8_formats_for_deep_learning, training_and_inference_llm_fp8, efficient_ptq_fp8}.
-The introduction of native FP8 support on modern accelerators—such as NVIDIA Hopper GPUs and Intel Gaudi HPUs—has made FP8 increasingly practical for large-scale inference.
-On NVIDIA Hopper, FP8-compatible tensor cores can offer up to 2× higher peak throughput compared to their FP16 counterparts, making FP8 particularly advantageous for latency-sensitive or bursty workloads.
-In this work, we propose leveraging both FP8 and FP16 representations to better satisfy service-level objectives (SLOs).
-However, co-deploying models in both formats is non-trivial, as it is difficult to ensure robust accuracy and performance without introducing additional storage overhead beyond the originally required 16-bit model.
+For example, OpenAI’s production-scale models process roughly 100 billion words per day~\cite{openai_billion_token} and production query rates frequently surpass 200 requests per second~\cite{chatgpt_fact, scale_llm}.

+To accommodate such large-scale applications, research efforts have focused not only on improving serving throughput~\cite{paged_attention, orca} but also on meeting service-level objectives (SLOs)~\cite{sarathi_serve, sola_llm, llumnix}.
+One of the key challenges in achieving SLOs for LLM serving lies in handling dynamic load.
+Request rates, as well as input and output sequence lengths, can fluctuate significantly over short time intervals.
+Simply overprovisioning compute resources may mitigate this issue but results in substantial system cost inefficiency.